Millennium Cohort Family Study

-The Millennium Cohort Family Study, a sub-study of the Millennium Cohort Study (United States), is a United States Department of Defense-sponsored project designed to evaluate the short- and long-term effects of the military experience on Service members and their families.
+The Millennium Cohort Family Study, a sub-study of the Millennium Cohort Study, is a United States Department of Defense-sponsored project designed to evaluate the short- and long-term effects of the military experience on Service members and their families.
 Both studies are conducted at the Naval Health Research Center in San Diego, California.
 The research teams include: uniformed officers as well as investigators from the Department of Defense and academic institutions.

 Purpose

 The purpose of the Millennium Cohort Family Study is to gain a more complete understanding of the military experience and its impact on the health and well-being of Service members and their families.
-The Family Study also provides a unique opportunity to explore the impact of relationship quality on the physical and psychological health of Service members, their spouses and children.
-A comprehensive understanding of the challenges faced by military families provides a vehicle to create truly effective interventions and support mechanisms.
+The Family Study explores the impact of relationship quality on the physical and psychological health of Service members, their spouses and children.
+It aims to provide understanding of challenges faced by military families.

 A cohort study follows a distinct group of people over an extended period of time.
 In epidemiological research, only a cohort study has the strength to describe long-term health outcomes that are of concern to the military.
 Important health facts, which may seem obvious now, were not always known to be truethey were learned through cohort studies.
 For example, we know that smoking causes lung cancer and that untreated high blood pressure causes heart disease, but less than 50 years ago, these relationships were not clear.